KhusKarm/MomentumTracker/VERCEL_DEPLOYMENT.md

 2. **Connect Your Repository**
    - Click "New Project"
    - Import your repository
-   - Vercel will auto-detect the configuration
+   - Vercel will auto-detect the configuration from `vercel.json`

-3. **Configure Environment Variables**
+3. **Configure Environment Variables** ⚠️ IMPORTANT
-   - In project settings, add:
+   - In project settings → Environment Variables, add:
+     - **Variable Name**: `DATABASE_URL`
-     - `DATABASE_URL` - Your Neon PostgreSQL connection string
+     - **Value**: Your Neon PostgreSQL connection string
-   - Get your DATABASE_URL from Replit secrets or Neon dashboard
+       ```
+       postgresql://neondb_owner:npg_SnZuqQOFTi67@ep-mute-forest-abftep9v.eu-west-2.aws.neon.tech/neondb?sslmode=require
+       ```
+   - Add it for all environments (Production, Preview, Development)

 4. **Deploy**
    - Click "Deploy"
-   - Vercel will build and deploy your app
+   - Vercel will:
+     - Run `npm run build` to build the frontend
+     - Deploy the API handler from `api/index.ts`
+     - Serve the frontend from `dist/public`
    - You'll get a live URL (e.g., `momentum-tracker.vercel.app`)

+5. **Verify Deployment**
+   - Visit your deployed URL
+   - Check that the frontend loads
+   - Try creating a task to verify the backend API is working
+   - Check Vercel Function Logs if you encounter any errors

 ### Option 2: Deploy via Vercel CLI